Khmori House

-Khmori House is an American college football linebacker for the North Carolina Tar Heels.
-He previously played for the Washington Huskies.
+Khmori House is an American college football linebacker for the Arkansas Razorbacks.
+He previously played for the Washington Huskies and North Carolina Tar Heels.

 Early life

 House attended St. John Bosco High School in Bellflower, California.
 He was rated as a four-star recruit and committed to play college football for the Washington Huskies over offers from schools such as Auburn, Colorado, and Texas.

 College career

 Washington

 In week 3 of the 2024 season, House made his first career start where he notched five tackles versus rivals Washington State.
 In week 4, he totaled three tackles and an interception in a win over Northwestern, earning Big Ten Conference freshman of the week honors.
 In week 11, late in the fourth quarter on 4th-and-goal at the 1-yard line, House made a huge tackle for loss to turn the ball over, helping the Huskies to a win over USC.
 He made five starts in 12 appearances that season, recording 33 tackles, four pass deflections, an interception, and a forced fumble.
 House was named a freshman all-American by College Football Network.
 After the season, he entered his name into the NCAA transfer portal.